SC seeks report on medical condition of ex-CMD of Amrapali Group | Law-Order

 He urged the top court to grant bail to Sharma for six to eight weeks keeping in view his medical condition.

-''Will you in two-day times get the appropriate details, status report, and whatever the instructions are,'' the bench asked Bhati.
+''Will you in two days' time get the appropriate details, status report, and whatever the instructions are,'' the bench asked Bhati.

 ''Considering the averments made in the petition, Bhati has fairly accepted that a status report shall be filed on or before Saturday (August 6) indicating the present medical condition and the line of treatment suggested to be adopted by the medical professionals,'' the bench said while issuing notice to the probe agencies on the plea.